voidstarsec/git-wiki-skeleton/_posts/2022-11-11-on-the-road.md

 ---
-layout: post
-title: "On the Road at the Leahy Center: Our first in-person training of 2022!"
-description: Description of the on-site course at Leahy Center
-summary:
-tags: training
+published: true
 ---

+# On the Road: Our first onsite training of the year

+# Overview

 May of this year marked the first in-person training of 2023.
 This training took place at the [Leahy Center for Digital Forensics and Cybersecurity.](https://www.champlain.edu/cybersecurity-and-digital-forensics/senator-patrick-leahy-center-for-digital-forensics-and-cybersecurity).
 The training was given to the IoT analysis team at the Leahy center, to improve the students' skills working in the field of IoT device analysis and research.
 In mid-May, I packed up and drove up to beautiful Burlington, Vermont, to spend a week with students hacking hardware.